olii-dev/lmstudio-web-chat/README.md

 ---

 ## Features
-- Fully local — runs on your Mac, no CORS issues
+- Fully local — runs on your computer, no CORS issues
 - Dark theme with colored chat bubbles
 - Animated typing for AI responses
 - Auto-scroll to newest message